-Table Of Contents: Volume 14 Issue 4 - Special Issue: Safeguarding adults at risk of harm in Scotland
+Table of contents - Special Issue: Safeguarding adults at risk of harm in Scotland

 This article seeks to consider the links between emerging concepts of citizenship in the twenty‐first century and the legitimization of this agenda by providing an…